MileHacker Logo

 • Wear sturdy shoes due to uneven surfaces.

-• Be aware that most parts of the walls lack safety railings, so caution is needed, especially with minors or during wet weather.
+• Be aware that most parts of the walls lack safety railings, so caution is needed, especially with children or during rainy conditions.

-• Best done in the early morning or late afternoon to avoid crowds and the heat of the day.
+• Best done in the early morning or late afternoon to avoid large groups and the heat of the day.

 Porta da Vila Experience